dirtman/ibapi/doc/ibapi.md

 # USAGE

-- ibapi \[-h|--help\] OBJECT \[-h|--help\] OPERATION \[&lt;args>\]
+- ibapi <OBJECT> <OPERATION> \[&lt;args>\]

 where OBJECT is one of

 > host a ptr cname alias fixedaddress url grid

-OPERATION, for all but the "grid" object, is one of
+and OPERATION, for all but the "grid" object, is one of

 > add get update delete

 # DESCRIPTION

-ibapi can be used to add, get, update and delete a few of the most basic Infoblox records via the Infoblox WAPI.
+ibapi is a command to create, read, update and delete several basic Infoblox object types via the Infoblox WAPI.
 Additionally, it can used to restart Infoblox grid services.
 For more details, invoke the specific OBJECT/OPERATION with the --help|-h option.
 For example:

 - ibapi host -h
 - ibapi host add -h